sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

     , lateral flatten(input => ta.DATA:features[0]:geometry:coordinates) f
 ```

-As a developer, you can manually validate queries like this one directly in Snowflake.
-As we are working in Snowflake Workspaces this is a simply a matter of hitting the run query button; this is no different to any other worksheet you run in Workspaces!
+As a developer, you can manually validate queries by running it directly on Snowflake.
+As we are working in Snowflake Workspaces, this is a simply a matter of hitting the run query button as this is no different to any other worksheet you run in Workspaces.

 ---